Boards, Tribunals & Administrative Law<< services

 Working with all parties

 We represent parties in administrative proceedings.
-This includes both individuals or organizations who are subject of administrative decisions, as well as the public authorities who make those decisions.
+This includes both individuals or organizations who are subject to administrative decisions, as well as the public authorities who make those decisions.

 Leaders in education